Great Expectations (1967 TV series): Archive status

-Earlier version
+1959 version

 The BBC previously adapted Great Expectations as a 13-part serial in 1959 written by P.D.
 Cummins, starring Dinsdale Landen in his television debut as adult Pip.
-Although popular at the time (even being rebroadcast in 1960), it has since fallen into relative obscurity.
+Although popular at the time (and rebroadcast in 1960), it has since fallen into relative obscurity.
 It has never been fully released online or onto DVD as one of the episodes (Part Eight) is missing from the BBC Archives.
 Part One is available to view for free at the BFI Mediatheque service, and the other surviving episodes can be accessed by booking a screening session at their building on Stephen Street in London.

-Other cast members include Colin Jeavons as adult Herbert Pocket, Michael Gwynn as Joe Gargery, Jerold Wells as Magwitch, Kenneth Thornett as Mr. Jaggers, Ronald Ibbs as Mr. Wemmick, Marjory Hawtrey as Miss Havisham, Richard Warner as Orlick, Helen Lindsay as adult Estella, Margot Van der Burgh as Mrs. Joe Gargery, Gabrielle Hamilton as Biddy, Nigel Davenport as Bentley Drummle, and Colin Spaull as young Pip.
+Other cast members include Colin Jeavons as adult Herbert Pocket, Michael Gwynn as Joe Gargery, Jerold Wells as Magwitch, Kenneth Thornett as Mr. Jaggers, Ronald Ibbs as Mr. Wemmick, Marjory Hawtrey as Miss Havisham, Richard Warner as Orlick, Helen Lindsay as adult Estella, Margot Van der Burgh as Mrs. Joe Gargery, Gabrielle Hamilton as Biddy, Nigel Davenport as Bentley Drummle and Colin Spaull as young Pip.